desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 2. queries CDS/CDNSKEY records for `example.com` directly from
    `ns1.example.net` and `ns2.example.net`;

-3. queries the PTR record located at the Signaling Names
+3. queries the PTR record located at the Signaling Names (see (#signaling))

 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns1.example.net
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```

    and verifies that the record content is `example.com.`;

 4. queries CDS/CDNSKEY records located at the same Signaling Names;

-5. checks that the PTR record sets retrieved in Step 3 agree across responses; ditto for the CDS/CDNSKEY record sets retrieved in Steps 2 and 4;
+5. checks that the PTR record sets retrieved in Step 3 agree across responses; ditto for the CDS/CDNSKEY record sets retrieved in Steps 2 and 4.

-6. publishes a DS record set according to the information retrieved in the previous steps.
+The Parental Agent then publishes a DS record set according to the information retrieved in the previous steps.

 #### Opt-out